3DO/christopherpoole.github.com/_posts/2013-03-28-ord-bot-hadron-unboxing.md

 ![](/static/images/ordbot/controller_parts.png)

-The driver board itself is fully assembled sans heatsinks, and already mounted on an Arduino Mega.
+The driver board itself is fully assembled sans heat sinks, and already mounted on an Arduino Mega.
 A micro SD card adapter is also provided:

 ![](/static/images/ordbot/controller.png)